odtu/EE464/Hardware Project/README.md

 Project Outcomes:
 - **Preliminary Simulation Report and Presentation (20 pts):** A report that presents your design decisions, computer simulations, and component selection for the all parts of the project.
 Similar grading rules apply with previous projects (i.e. format, number of commits etc.) Each team should present their topology selection and project design.
 They should describe how they selected critical components and their plan for design and manufacturing.
 They should come up with their wounded transformers and inductors and basic experimental verifications.

-- **Complete Design Report (40 pts):** A report that presents your design decisions, computer simulations, and component selection.
+- **Complete Design Report (50 pts):** A report that presents your design decisions, computer simulations, and component selection.
 Similar grading rules apply with previous projects (i.e. format, number of commits etc.).
 Reports and all relevant files should be submitted from GitHub.

+- **Complete Design Presentation (30 pts):** A presentation on your design decisions, computer simulations, and component selection.
+Similar grading rules apply with previous projects (i.e. format, number of commits etc.).
+Reports and all relevant files should be submitted from GitHub.

-- **Test Results (10 pts):** This section can be added into the design report, or submitted as a separate report.
+~~- **Test Results (10 pts):** This section can be added into the design report, or submitted as a separate report.
 It should contain your results with the load running (data can be collected on the demo day, but preferably earlier) The report can contain any other useful tests (efficiency figures, start-up, ripple content, step-load response, low-voltage operation etc.).
-Discussions on discrepancies between simulation and experimental results.
+Discussions on discrepancies between simulation and experimental results.~~

-- **Demo Day (30 pts):** Each team is expected to present their prototype in the demo day.
+~~- **Demo Day (30 pts):** Each team is expected to present their prototype in the demo day.
 If you have a prototype, but somehow if it doesn't work on the demo day, you will get zero points from this part.
 However, if you don't come up with a prototype, or convince me that you put enough effort in building a prototype, you will get zero points from the all hardware project (yes, even if you had the design report).
-In the demo day, I expect you to demonstrate following features:
+In the demo day, I expect you to demonstrate following features:~~

-    - To be able to support the rated load for 2 minutes
-    - Reasonable ripple free output voltage levels even with the load is varied
-    - To have reasonable efficiency (Input and output power should be measured)
+    ~~ - To be able to support the rated load for 2 minutes~~ ~~ - Reasonable ripple free output voltage levels even with the load is varied~~ ~~ - To have reasonable efficiency (Input and output power should be measured)~~

 #### Bonus Parts

 You can get extra points in any of the following:

-- **Efficiency Bonus:** The bonus point will be calculated based on this formula: 100 * (Efficiency)<sup>2</sup> - 45 + I<sub>o</sub>.
-Note that you may get negative efficiency bonus depending on your converter efficiency and rated output current.

-- **Current Mode Control Bonus:** Implement a closed loop using current mode control such as average mode control or peak current control.
-This bonus cannot be got with only a voltage mode control.

-- **Analog Controller IC:** Projects with an integrated circuit analog controller (such as TL494) will be rewarded with extra point.

-- **PCB Bonus:** Implementing the project on a printed circuit board (PCB) will be rewarded.

-- **Industrial Design Bonus:** The expected volumes for each converter is different because of different ratings.
-The team's effort to minimize the volume will be evaluated separately.
-Compact and user friendly projects will be rewarded.

 - **Soft Starting:** Applying soft starting techniques will be rewarded.